lorig135/docsstyleguide/MinimalWritingStyle.md

   - Gerund: Setting Up Access Management
   - Preposition: About Access Management
   - Present tense: Set Up Access Management
-  - Noun phrase: Access Management Requirements
+  - Noun phrase: Access Management Setup

 Topic paragraph: <para>
 Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.